TankerHQ/spec/protocol.md

 Prerequisite: the *user*'s *device* is authenticated against the *Tanker server*, some *data* has been encrypted

 1. The *application* requests a public identity for a user's email which is not registered yet
-2. The *application server* generates a [Public Provisional Identity] and sends it back to the *application*
+1. The *application server* generates a [Public Provisional Identity] and sends it back to the *application*
-3. The *application* calls `tanker.share` with the *application* [Public Provisional Identity]
-4. *Tanker Core* requests a [Public Provisional Identity] for the user from the *Tanker server*
+1. *Tanker Core* requests a [Public Provisional Identity] for the user from the *Tanker server*
-5. The *Tanker server* generates a [Public Provisional Identity]
+1. The *Tanker server* generates a [Public Provisional Identity]
-6. *Tanker Core* asymmetrically encrypts the [Resource Encryption Key] with the *application* [Public Provisional Identity]'s encryption key
+1. *Tanker Core* asymmetrically encrypts the [Resource Encryption Key] with the *application* [Public Provisional Identity]'s encryption key
-7. *Tanker Core* asymmetrically encrypts the previous result with the *Tanker* [Public Provisional Identity]'s encryption key to get the [Shared Encrypted Key]
+1. *Tanker Core* asymmetrically encrypts the previous result with the *Tanker* [Public Provisional Identity]'s encryption key to get the [Shared Encrypted Key]
-8. *Tanker Core* creates a `key_publish` *block* containing the [Shared Encrypted Key] and both of the recipient's [Public Provisional Identity]s' public signature keys, and pushes it to the *Trustchain*
+1. *Tanker Core* creates a `key_publish` *block* containing the [Shared Encrypted Key] and both of the recipient's [Public Provisional Identity]s' public signature keys, and pushes it to the *Trustchain*
-9. The *Tanker server* validates and holds the block until it is claimed
+1. The *Tanker server* validates and holds the block until it is claimed

 ### Creating a group with a provisional user